anshkunj/excel-csv-automation/README.md

 ---

-## Fiverr Context
+## Freelance Context

-This repository showcases sample automation workflows similar to the custom Excel and CSV automation services I provide on Fiverr.
+This repository showcases sample automation workflows similar to the custom Excel and CSV automation services I provide on my Freelance Services.

 If you are looking to automate your spreadsheet workflow or data processing tasks, these examples reflect the type of solutions I deliver.